jcoliz/NuxtIdentity/samples/Local/README.md

 3. **Try it out**
    - Create a new account on the registration page
    - Log in with your credentials
-   - Explore the protected dashboard area
+   - Review the auth token details on the profile page

 ## 📁 Project Structure